 The server authenticates a user based on a user name and a password.
-Unlike BASIC authentication, the password is never sent over the network.
-The use of SSL with HTTP Digest is optional.
+Unlike BASIC authentication, the plaintext password is never sent over the network, although a hash of the password combined with other parameters is sent.
+While Digest Authentication is more secure than Basic Authentication, user names and passwords are not strongly protected, and the use of SSL is still recommended.